rickysoo/Pick3/README.md

-# Pick3 - AI-Powered Product Comparison Tool
+# Pick3 - AI-Powered Comparison Tool

-**Find the perfect product in seconds with intelligent AI comparisons**
+**Find Your Perfect Choice in seconds with intelligent AI comparisons**

-Pick3 is a smart web application that helps you make informed purchasing decisions by comparing products side-by-side.
-Simply describe what you're looking for, and our AI will find authentic products from real brands with detailed feature comparisons.
+Pick3 is a smart web application that helps you make informed decisions by comparing products, services, and local businesses side-by-side.
+Simply describe what you're looking for, and our AI will find authentic options with detailed feature comparisons.

 ![Pick3 App Preview](https://img.shields.io/badge/Status-Live-brightgreen) ![Version](https://img.shields.io/badge/Version-1.0-blue)

 ## 🌟 Key Features

-### ✨ **Intelligent Product Discovery**
+### ✨ **Intelligent Discovery**
-- Describe any product in natural language
+- Describe any product, service, or local business in natural language
-- AI finds 1-3 real products from established brands
+- AI finds 1-3 authentic options from established sources
-- No fictional or made-up products - only authentic data
+- No fictional or made-up information - only authentic data

 ### 📊 **Comprehensive Comparisons**
 - Side-by-side feature tables with 5-20 detailed specifications